GoodfellaGabe/gpa-quantile-modeling/README.md

 # gpa-quantile-modeling
 Quantile regression analysis of student GPA performance across demographic, academic, and family features.
-Demonstrates OLS vs QR inference and distributional heterogeneity.
+Demonstrates OLS vs Quantile Regression inference and distributional heterogeneity.

 ## 📌 Project Overview
 This project applies **quantile regression** to analyze high school student performance (GPA) using demographic, academic, and family background features.
 The motivation is to understand **which student characteristics most strongly influence GPA**—and how those effects differ across the **low (10%), middle (50%), and high (90%) quantiles** of the GPA distribution.